ZaneDubya/YCPU/README.md

 A toolchain is planned to support development for the YCPU.
 At present, a model emulator implemented in C# has been implemented, and released under the MIT license.

 **Thanks to:**
-Tim "DensitY" Hancock ([DCPU-16 ASM.NET](https://github.com/densitynz/DCPU-16-ASM.NET), included under the MIT License)
+Tim "DensitY" Hancock ([DCPU-16 ASM.NET](https://github.com/densitynz/DCPU-16-ASM.NET), a C# DCPU emulator, included under the MIT License)
+"Aphid" ([ParallelTasks](http://http://paralleltasks.codeplex.com/), a threading library, included under the Microsoft Public License)
 The [NESDEV Community](http://www.nesdev.com) (help developing the specification)